MikeProgrammeren/HotkeyStub/README.txt

-Hi, a windows form application that handles hotkeys on the keyboard and then executes methodes.
+Hi, a windows form application that handles hotkeys on the keyboard and then executes methods.

 I used it as a testing tool to generate testdate with hotkeys.
-It was one of the first real programs I made.

 Enjoy!
 Use at your own risk!!!
 I am not liabel.